 Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group

-A DIRECTORS

-A.1 The Board

-Code Principle

-The Board should assume respons sibility for leader rship and control of the issuer; and be responsible

-for directing and supervising the cinterests of the issuer. ompany's affairs .
-The Board should take decisions ob jectively in the

-A.1.1 • Regular board meetings at least four times a year.
-1 • The Board held 4 regular meeti year. ngs during the

-• • Details of Directors' attendance out below: records are set

-Executive Directors Attendance

-Fung Wai Yiu (Chairman) 4/4

-Wong Chung Chong, Eddie 4/4
+Code Provisions Compliance Corporate Governance Practices adopted by the Group A A.1 • rship and control of the issuer; and be responsible s.
+The Board should take decisions objectively in the A.1.1 Regular board meetings at least four times a year. √ The Board held 4 regular meetings during the year.
+Details of Directors' attendance records are set out below: Executive Directors Fung Wai Yiu (Chairman) Wong Chung Chong, Eddie (Group Managing Director) Attendance 4/4 Non-executive Directors Lucas A.M.
+Laureys 3/4 Herman Van de Velde 2/4

-(Group Managing Director)

-Non-executive Directors

-Lucas A.M.
-Laureys 2/4

-Herman Van de Velde 2/4